ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 Roughly speaking, either (1) the disputed fact can be determined by appeal to some trivial fact (when Hirsch applies his argument, $A_{1}$ and $A_{2}$ are always trivial and uncontroversial), or (2) some speaker has made a mistake about their own language, in which case we do not know what they are talking about.
 Hirsch leaves out case (2) in his discussion, and Eklund (in @hirschOntologyStipulation2024) raises a related objection: Hirsch's argument does not determine which of these cases above the dispute between $X$ and $Y$ belongs to.
 Therefore, $X$ and $Y$ do not know whether they have made mistakes in their own language.
 My objection will eventually be related to this issue.
 However, Hirsch also has a reply: the aim of the argument is not to decide who is right in the dispute, but to show that the dispute has no ontological significance.
 I believe this reply is already sufficient to answer Eklund's question.

-My problem, without any suprise, targets at {::P4}.
+My problem, without any surprise, targets at {::P4}.
 In order to defend {::P4}, Hirsch first introduced the following terminology:

 Definition: truth-conditionally indiscernable
 : If $L_{1}$ and $L_{2}$ have the same sentences and any sentence, relative to any context of utterance, has the same truth condition in $L_{1}$ and $L_{2}$, then $L_{1}$ and $L_{2}$ are *truth-conditionally indiscernable*.